AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 In order to do this, you need to take a look at the documentation detailing the basic tooling you will need to start refactoring your code:

-* During planning, it is a good idea to have a list of areas that must be refactored in order to be compatible with AEM as a Cloud Service.
+* During planning, it is a good idea to have a list of areas that must be refactored to be compatible with AEM as a Cloud Service.
 You can review [Development Guidelines](/help/implementing/developing/introduction/development-guidelines.md) for more details on how to refactor and optimize code for Cloud Service.
 * Read up on how to [Manage Configurations](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/configurations.html?lang=en#what-is-a-configuration) in AEM as a Cloud Service.
 * Learn how to set up a Local Development Environment by downloading the [AEM as a Cloud Service SDK](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/aem-as-a-cloud-service-sdk.html?lang=en)
 * Finally, familiarize yourself with the [AEM as a Cloud Service Java API](https://www.adobe.io/experience-manager/reference-materials/cloud-service/javadoc/index.html).